CIKM-2021/hive-db/README.md

 ## API Examples

-- We provided public APIs authenticated by API token *WrrXP6szu06wlLQVfAM3b0FD8i4612zc* through root url *sochaindb.com*.
+- We provided public APIs authenticated by the API TOKEN *WrrXP6szu06wlLQVfAM3b0FD8i4612zc* through the root URL *http://sochaindb.com/hive-api/v1.0.0/*.
-- The APIs were requested by [httpie tool](https://httpie.io/).
-You can quickly install by a command line depended on your OS.
+- The APIs could be requested by [httpie tool](https://httpie.io/).
+Depending on your OS, you can quickly install this tool by a command line.

 On Linux:
     `apt install httpie`